 - Muscle weakness

 If you have any of these symptoms, it’s important to see a doctor and get care right away.
 While there is no cure for scleroderma, early diagnosis and treatment can help improve your quality of life.
-Hopefully soon, you will also be able to file a lawsuit to receive compensation and benefits for the damages you sustained while at Camp Lejeune.
+Hopefully soon, you will also be able to file a lawsuit to receive compensation and benefits for the damages you sustained while at Camp Lejeune from the contaminated water.

-In addition to understanding the medical signs and symptoms of these health conditions, it’s important to know your legal options if you or a loved one has been diagnosed with a disease or disability on the list.
-As of now, there are two things you can do to seek legal benefits:
+In addition to understanding the medical signs and symptoms of these health conditions and the care that’s available, it’s important to know your legal options if you or a loved one has been diagnosed with a disease or disability on the list.
+As of now, there are two things you can do to seek legal benefits and resources:

 - File a claim with the VA: If you or a loved one was exposed to contaminated water at Camp Lejeune and later diagnosed with one of the fifteen conditions on the list, you may be eligible for disability benefits and free health care through the VA.